free-2-use/Free-Pro/README.md

 You are now ready to download for free.
 Here are some notes:

 1. Please uninstall the existing app from your device if you have one installed.
-2. Click "Install anaway (unsafe)", if your phone does not allow installation, this is becuase the Android system blocks it.
+2. Click "Install anaway (unsafe)", if your phone does not allow installation, this is becuase
+3. he Android system blocks it.